fheinrich03/fheinrich03/README.md

 🎓 I'm a Computer Science student at HTW Berlin (B.Sc. expected in SoSe 2027).
 💻 Full Stack Developer — passionate about building fast, clean, and useful applications.
-🧠 Interested in modern Frameworks and Programming Languages ✨ I love to explore new Dev Tools to improve my Workflow 👾 I use **Neovim btw** 😉
+🧠 Interested in modern Frameworks and Programming Languages.
+✨ I love to explore new Dev Tools to improve my Workflow.
+👾 I use **Neovim btw** 😉

 ---